Update 2018 09 20: Inserted link to video by Jordan Peterson, Ph.D.

 1 : to give a title to : designated

 Today that distinction is gone.
 It has not been eradicated or been declared invalid.
-It has become obfuscated and nebulous.
-That concerns me and should concern all.
+It has become obfuscated, nebulous, disregarded.
+That should concern all.

 Language is flexible and evolves.
 Sometimes that evolution reflects and follows real life and usage of words, but when it comes to dictionaries, especially a somewhat politically-correct and feminist-ideology-controlled dictionary like Merriam Webster’s, changes in language do not follow real life, they are used to influence and shape real life.
 For instance, take the word “misandry”, as opposed to the word “misogyny” (hatred of men and women, respectively)

-Although the term misogyny has been around for about 350 years in the English language and has for many years been defined in dictionaries, the definition of misandry has not, even after having been defined for about 20 years or more, made it into a politically-correct dictionary like Merriam Webster’s Dictionary.
-That is despite of many people having made the feminists at Merriam Webster’s aware of the fact that hatred of men is very real in our society, that it has been around for as long as civilization (and perhaps even before that), and that the term misandry was put into use decades ago to identify that not only women can be object of hatred, but that men can be and are the targets of hatred as well (to a far greater extent, because women and especially feminists do not labour under anything like men’s handicap of Western Chivalry).
+Although the term misogyny has been around for about 350 years in the English language and has for many years been defined in dictionaries, the definition of misandry had not, even after having been defined for about 20 years or more, made it into a politically-correct dictionary like Merriam Webster’s Dictionary (2018 07 22: not until quite recently, it is now in the on-line version, and I understand that it is now in the 11th edition).
+That is despite of many people having made the feminists at Merriam Webster’s aware of the fact that hatred of men is very real in our society, that it has been around for as long as civilization (and perhaps even before that), and that the term misandry was put into use decades ago to identify that not only women can be objects of hatred, but that men can be and are the targets of hatred as well (to a far greater extent, because women and especially feminists do not labour under anything like men’s handicap of Western Chivalry).

 That is not a trivial problem.
 The consequences of Merriam Webster’s persistent refusal to recognize that misandry are a fact of human existence and deadly to men.
 About 250 million men in the world are dead that would still be alive if misandry and anti-male discrimination did not exist.
 At least a few million men would not have met their untimely demise if Merriam Webster’s Dictionary would have given recognition for the last 20 or more years that hatred of men exists, that it is deadly and that it should be designated misandry.